What are trading oscillators?

 Overbought and Oversold With Oscillators

-Oscillators are also ideal trading indicators for identifying overbought and oversold territories as part of price action analysis.
+Oscillators are also ideal for identifying overbought and oversold territories as part of price action analysis.
 Most trading oscillators are measured on a percentage scale of 0 to 100, fluctuating between the high lows depending on price movements.

 An overbought situation occurs when an oscillator indicator exceeds the 70 level, signifying a potential sell signal.
-Conversely, whenever the indicator moves below the 30% level, the same is interpreted as oversold, signaling a potential buy opportunity.
+Conversely, whenever the indicator moves below the 30% level, the same is interpreted as oversold, signalling a potential buy opportunity.
 Oscillators can remain in overbought or oversold territories for a prolonged period; they cannot trend for a sustained period.

 Types of Oscillators